Torquigener albomaculosus

 Torquigener albomaculosus, or the white-spotted pufferfish, is the 20th discovered species of the genus Torquigener.
 The species was discovered in the ocean waters around the Ryukyu Islands in Japan off the south coast of Amami Ōshima Island.
 Observed depths of the species range between 10 and 27 m.
 The fish's head and body are colored brown with white spots at the back.
 Its abdomen is silvery-white with white spots.

-The males are known for creating circular nests as part of their mating ritual in the sand, measuring 2 m in diameter.
+Discovery

+The white-spotted pufferfish is a relatively small (10 cm) fish that was named in 2014 by a research group for the National Museum of Nature and Science.
+The fish has a brownish-yellow body with white spots and the ventral part of the body is translucent.
+The study specimens were collected off the south coast of Amami Ōshima in the Ryukyu Islands.
+Naming this species took the genus Torquigener to a total of 20 species.

+Mating ritual

+This pufferfish is known for its unique and complex courtship display.
+Their circular nests measure 2 m in diameter.
+Males create large geometric circles in the sand to attract females for copulation.
+To construct the ornate circular structure, a male works for more than a week straight.
+He flaps his fins along the seafloor to build ridges which he then decorates with shells and coral and sculpts a unique maze pattern in the center where a female might lay her eggs if, after evaluating his construction skills, she chooses him.
+He guards the eggs until they hatch and does not reuse the circles.

 Such nest designs were noticed since 1995, but their creation remained a mystery until the species' discovery.
 The nests are created to attract mates through the nest's impressive design and ability to gather fine sand particles, both of which influence a female's mate choice.
 Males never reuse a nest.
 The white-spotted pufferfish was originally thought to be unique among pufferfish in creating these elaborate nests, however in 2018 similar nests were observed off the coast of Western Australia, presumably belonging to a related species of Torquigener.